4. Exercising for Alignment

 This is the fourth article in a series about body alignment.
 Scroll down for the start of the article.

 - Is your balance worse on one side?
 Could alignment be the problem?
-This article describes the progressive deterioration I experienced over the course of, well, decades actually, but it seemed to accelerate in the last few years.
+Describes the progressive deterioration I experienced over the course of decades, slowly at first, then rapidly.
 My right leg mysteriously twisted inward and I lost my balance on that side.
-Figuring out what was happening to me was a long, frustrating and expensive process.
+Figuring out what was happening was a long, frustrating and expensive process.

 - If your body’s alignment is a problem, how will you know?
 In this article I tackle several topics, like does alignment even matter?
-The biggest message I hope you take from that article is that when we take a reductionist view of our injuries and pain points we miss the chance to make real and positive changes to our bodies.
+The biggest message I hope you take away is that when we take a reductionist view of our injuries and pain points we miss the chance to make long lasting changes to our bodies.

-- 12 Random Tips, Insights and Admonitions About Alignment This is just a mash up of a bunch of things I’ve learned or have helped me during this process.
+- 12 Random Tips, Insights and Admonitions About Alignment A mash up of things I’ve learned and things that have helped during this process.

 I’ve already discussed how defining my twisted leg, chronic hip pain and loss of balance as an alignment problem was an important step forward.